amazon-archives/skill-sample-nodejs-calendar-reader/README.md

 # How to Build a Calendar Reader for Alexa

 We want to introduce another way to help you build useful and meaningful skills for Alexa quickly.
-We have launched a calendar reader template that makes it easy for developers to create a skill similar to an "Event Calendar," "School Events," "Community Calendar," etc. The template leverages [AWS Lambda](https://aws.amazon.com/lambda/), the [Alexa Skills Kit (ASK)](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit), and the [ASK SDK](https://developer.amazon.com/public/community/post/Tx213D2XQIYH864/Announcing-the-Alexa-Skills-Kit-for-Node-js), while providing the business logic, use cases, error handling and help functions for your skill.
+We have launched a calendar reader template that makes it easy for developers to create a skill similar to an "Event Calendar," or "Community Calendar," etc. The template leverages [AWS Lambda](https://aws.amazon.com/lambda/), the [Alexa Skills Kit (ASK)](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit), and the [ASK SDK](https://developer.amazon.com/public/community/post/Tx213D2XQIYH864/Announcing-the-Alexa-Skills-Kit-for-Node-js), while providing the business logic, use cases, error handling and help functions for your skill.
 You just need to identify a useful public calendar feed (an .ICS file), and plug it into the sample provided (we walk you through how it’s done).
 It's a valuable way to quickly learn the end-to-end process for building and publishing an Alexa skill.

 This tutorial will walk first-time Alexa skills developers through all the required steps involved in creating a skill using this calendar reader template, called ‘Stanford Calendar’.
 It will retrieve data from an internet calendar of events from Stanford University's website.
 This post assumes you have some familiarity with JavaScript/Node.js (or a similar programming language).

-Using the [Alexa Skills Kit](https://developer.amazon.com/alexa-skills-kit), you can build an application that can receive and respond to voice requests made on the Alexa platform.
+Using the [Alexa Skills Kit](https://developer.amazon.com/alexa-skills-kit), you can build an application that can receive and respond to voice requests made on the Alexa service.
 In this tutorial, you’ll build a web service to handle requests from Alexa and map this service to a skill in the Amazon Developer Portal, making it available on your device and to all Alexa users after certification.

 After completing this tutorial, you'll know how to do the following: